Michael Berkman: Political career

 Berkman's political career began in the 2015 Queensland state election where he ran for the Greens in Ferny Grove, achieving a primary vote of 12.11%.

-In 2016, Berkman ran in the local government elections for Moreton Bay Region in District 10, and then against Peter Dutton for the Dickson at the 2016 federal election.
+In 2016, Berkman ran in the local government elections for Moreton Bay Region in District 10, and then against Peter Dutton for the seat of Dickson at the 2016 federal election.

 Berkman was the first Greens member to be elected to the Legislative Assembly of Queensland in the seat of Maiwar in Brisbane's inner-west.
 He achieved a 27.78% primary vote to defeat incumbent Scott Emerson in the 2017 Queensland state election.
 This followed the removal of the Indooroopilly electorate at the 2017 state election to make way for the new seat of Maiwar which had a notional LNP margin of 3%.
 Prior to its abolition, the Indooroopilly electorate was briefly held by a Greens MP, Ronan Lee, after he defected from the Labor in 2008 in the middle of a parliamentary term.